1758 - French operations on the coast of Coromandel

 Arrival of British and French reinforcements

-The previous year (March 6 1757), a French squadron under the command of admiral d'Aché had left Brest to reinforce the French posts in India.
-The squadron consisted of 3 king's ships, and 1 ship and 1 frigate belonging to the French East India Company, with about 1,200 troops on board under the command of the comte de Lally.
+The previous year (March 6, 1757), a French squadron under the command of Admiral d'Aché had left Brest to reinforce the French posts in India.
+The squadron consisted of 3 ships of the Marine Royale, and 1 ship and 1 frigate belonging to the French East India Company, with about 1,200 troops on board under the command of the Comte de Lally.
 D'Aché's squadron had initially been driven back to Brest by foul weather.
 Then 2 ships of the line had been taken from it for service in Canadian waters, and the squadron had waited till May 1757 for their place to be supplied by 5 French East Indiamen fitted out as ships of war.

-Since the death of Watson in August 1757 at Calcutta (today Kolkata), vice-admiral Pocock commanded in chief the British squadron operating in India.
+Since the death of Watson in August 1757 at Calcutta (present-day Kolkata), Vice-Admiral Pocock commanded in chief the British squadron operating in India.

-On December 18 1757, comte d'Aché reached Île de France where he joined the small squadron under M. Bouvet (4 additional East Indiamen).
+On December 18, 1757, Comte d'Aché reached Île de France where he joined a small squadron under M. Bouvet (4 additional East Indiamen).

-On January 20 1758, the small British squadron of commodore Charles Stevens, which had been much delayed at Bombay (today Mumbai), finally arrived on the coast of Coromandel.
+On January 20, 1758, the small British squadron of Commodore Charles Stevens, which had been much delayed at Bombay (present-day Mumbai), finally arrived on the Coast of Coromandel.

-On March 24, Stevens' squadron reached Madras (today Chennai) and joined with vice-admiral Pocock's squadron in the Hooghly river.
+On March 24, Stevens' squadron reached Madras (present-day Chennai) and joined with Vice-Admiral Pocock's squadron in the Hooghly River.
 With these reinforcements, Pocock's squadron now consisted of:

-- Queensborough frigate (probably belonging to the East India Company)
+- Queensborough (24) (probably belonging to the East India Company)

 - Protector storeship

-On March 27, Pocock put to sea with his squadron with design to intercept a French squadron under the command of M. d'Aché.
+On March 27, Pocock put to sea with his squadron with design to intercept the French squadron under the command of M. d'Aché.

 Combat of Cuddalore

-On the morning of April 29, Pocock came in sight of d'Aché's squadron at its moorings before Cuddalore.
-D'Aché at once weighed anchor and stood out to sea but owing to the heavy sailing of some of the British vessels it was not until the afternoon that Pocock could engage him, with 7 ships against 9.
-The combat of Cuddalore that ensued though indecisive was to the advantage of the French.
+- In the morning, Pocock came in sight of d'Aché's squadron at its moorings before Cuddalore.
+D'Aché at once weighed anchor and stood out to sea but owing to the heavy sailing of some of the British vessels, it was not until the afternoon that Pocock could engage him with 7 ships against 9.
+The Combat of Cuddalore that ensued though indecisive was to the advantage of the French.
 Nevertheless, they lost 600 men killed and wounded, while one of their ships of the line was so badly damaged that she was perforce run ashore and abandoned.
-For their part, the British ships lost little over 100 men but their rigging was so much cut up that they were unable to pursue the French and were forced to return to Madras (today Chennai) to refit.
+For their part, the British ships lost little over 100 men but their rigging was so much cut up that they were unable to pursue the French and were forced to return to Madras (present-day Chennai) to refit.
 Meanwhile the French fleet anchored some 30 km north of Pondicherry in the roadstead of Alumparva (unidentified location).
-The same day, under the energetic impulse of Lally, 1,000 French and 1,000 Sepoys under comte d'Estaing arrived before Fort St. David from Pondicherry and exchanged shots with the garrison.

 Siege of Fort St. David